Professional Experience

 Senior Director, Product Management

 In 2020, I started experimenting with GPT-2 to see whether large language models could genuinely help researchers find what they need.
-I built the original Scopus AI prototype, along with the RAG-Fusion algorithm, focusing on creating systems that work with how researchers actually think and collaborate, not just what an algorithm can retrieve.
+I built the original Scopus AI prototype, along with the RAG Fusion algorithm, focusing on creating systems that work with how researchers actually think and collaborate, not just what an algorithm can retrieve.
 Working with brilliant minds like Henry Cleland and Erik Schwartz, this prototype became the foundation that enabled a dedicated team to create Scopus AI.
-Now I lead LeapSpace, the research-grade AI workspace that builds on that foundation, powered by Scopus data and publisher full-text.

 - Built the original Scopus AI prototype that became the foundation for a platform now used by millions of researchers worldwide.